Need a new FiberHead? Buy one HERE

 - A pot big enough to hold your loosely coiled FiberFlies FiberHead.
 When choosing a pot, check to make sure that your FiberHead will coil easily into it BEFORE you add hot water.

-- A water kettle to boil water (or a second pot, only for boiling water).
+- A water kettle to boil/heat water in (or a second pot, only for boiling water).
 This needs to be different than the first pot that will hold your fibers - you do NOT want to let your FiberHead touch the hot surface of a recently heated pot!

 - Gloves that can protect you from steam and potential splashes.
 Rubber gloves will not help you hold a heated pot, but they will work fine for small drops of hot water.

-First, boil your water (using the pot/kettle that will NOT be holding the FiberHead).
+First, start heating your water (you'll want it at 155 °F maximum), using the pot/kettle that will NOT be holding the FiberHead.
+If you don't have a thermometer, you can search online for how to estimate your water temperature.
 While you follow these steps, be careful to NOT to submerge the metal base of the FiberHead!).

 Prepping your pixelwhip FiberHead: